samiiigo/rightclick-paste/README.md

 - Pastes on right-click inside editable content only when the target field is empty by default.
 - No custom extension context menu is used.
-- Reads clipboard text at click time and inserts it into the clicked editor.
+- Prefetches clipboard text on right mouse-down to keep right-click paste responsive.
 - Handles caret insertion, selection replacement, and empty-field paste.
+- Right-clicking an active text selection in editable content copies that selection to the clipboard.
 - Works with standard text inputs, textareas, and many contenteditable editors.
 - Runs through a lightweight MV3 content script across frames where permitted.
 - Does not target password fields.